Personal information & Eligibility criteria

 The fees for the granting of immigration permit amount to CY£70 and are paid against a receipt following the approval of the application and before the issue of the immigration permit.

-More detailed information is available through The Immigration Office assessment.
+More detailed information about Cyprus citizenship by investment is available through The Immigration Office assessment.
 All our Investment assessments are free, individually made according to your needs and 100% confidential.Start your FREE ASSESSMENT now